gavasques/aluno-power-platform/replit.md

 ## Recent Changes

+- **January 11, 2025 - 08:00 PM**: ✅ FRONTEND REBRANDING COMPLETED - ALL PICSART REFERENCES REMOVED FROM USER INTERFACE
+  - **Complete Frontend Cleanup**: Removed all "picsart" references from user-visible interface
+  - **New Component Structure**:
+    - ✅ Moved from `client/src/components/picsart/` to `client/src/components/background-removal/`
+    - ✅ Renamed `PicsartBackgroundRemoval.tsx` to `BackgroundRemovalPro.tsx`
+    - ✅ Updated all component names to generic equivalents (BackgroundRemovalTool, etc.)
+  - **URL Changes**:
+    - ✅ Changed from `/ferramentas/picsart-background-removal` to `/ferramentas/background-removal-pro`
+    - ✅ Added backward compatibility redirect from old URL to new URL
+  - **Interface Updates**:
+    - ✅ Page title changed from "Picsart - Remoção de Fundo" to "Remover de Fundo PRO"
+    - ✅ Tool header shows "Remover de Fundo PRO" instead of service provider name
+    - ✅ File naming changed from "_picsart_" to "_background_removed_" in downloads
+  - **Technical Implementation**:
+    - ✅ Updated App.tsx routing to use new component and URLs
+    - ✅ Updated Ferramentas.tsx to use new URL path
+    - ✅ Maintained backend API endpoints unchanged (still use /api/picsart/* internally)
+    - ✅ Complete component documentation updated to remove service provider references
+  - **User Experience**: Users now see only "Remover de Fundo PRO" branding without any reference to specific third-party service

 - **January 11, 2025 - 07:50 PM**: ✅ ADMIN PERMISSIONS FIXED - ALL TOOLS ACCESS RESTORED
   - **Critical Bug Fixed**: Administrators were unable to access any tools due to missing system features
   - **Root Cause**: The feature `tools.picsart_background_removal` was not defined in the system_features database table